Expanded retail discount

-In response to covid-19 the government have extended the discount to properties within the Leisure and Hospitality sectors to include cinema’s, live music venues, properties used for assembly and leisure and hotels, guest and boarding premises and self-catering accommodation.
+In response to covid-19 the government have expanded the discount to properties within the Leisure and Hospitality sectors to include cinema’s, live music venues, properties used for assembly and leisure and hotels, guest and boarding premises and self-catering accommodation.

 As a guide, qualifying businesses may include:

 - shops, for example, butchers, bakers, grocers, florists, greengrocers, jewellers, stationers, off-licences, chemists, newsagents, hardware stores

 - furnishing shops or display rooms (for example, carpet shops, double glazing, garage doors)